zolotarovgl/GeneExt/README.md

 - [x] Add reporting:
   - [x] distance from the closest peaks
 - [x] update the function guessing the extension
-- [x] remove big temporary files nog `--debug`
+- [x] remove big temporary files nog `--keep`
 - [x] input gff -> output gtf
 - [x] solve `bedtools coverage` RAM problem for large datasets: replace with `pysam`
 - [x] check whether read fraction for subsampling works properly - it doesn't: mapped reads vs all of the reads
-- [x] __mapping statistics estimation__
+- [x] mapping statistics estimation
+- [x] make mapping stats consistent
+- [ ] to output `crgtf` files for bed inputs
+- [ ] __cellranger mock gtf__ - figure the minimal requirements the cellranger has for gtf
+- [ ] add a possibility to rerun an analysis  from a temporary directory - need to package the whole pipeline differently!
+- [ ] separate the main page and the manual

+Reporting:
 - [ ] fix report path error when called outside of the directory
-- [ ] `helper.add_orphan` should be split into getting the orphan peaks and adding them to allow for peak merging later on
 - [ ] no report if there is no alignmnet
 - [ ] add log file

+Performance:
 - [ ] __check extension modes__
 - [ ] __check performance__
-- [ ] skip peak filtering if not required
-- [ ] add peak filtering manual
 - [ ] try out `gffread` standardized output files, make sure it's comptabible (can be accepted by genext)

-- [ ] add post-extension orphan peak filtering?
+Orphan peaks:
+- [ ] `helper.add_orphan` should be split into getting the orphan peaks and adding them to allow for __peak merging__ if requested
 - [ ] make sure cellranger accepts the file with orphan peaks
-- [ ] to output `crgtf` files for bed inputs
-- [ ] __cellranger mock gtf__ - figure the minimal requirements the cellranger has for gtf
-- [ ] estimated intergenic mapping proportion? - count the reads with samtools
 - [ ] orphan peak linkage:
   - [ ] simple distance merging
   - [ ] splice junctions if a splice junctions file is provided

+Manual:
+- [ ] add peak filtering manual
+- [ ] add orphan peaks manual